 Not to have to pay anything to charge your electric car seems like a dream, but it’s most definitely a reality.

 Many supermarkets like the chains mentioned earlier, have started offering free charging while you do your shopping there.
 Some shopping malls offer similar services, as well.

 To take advantage of these you will most likely have to download a specific app and use a certain kind of charge point, but won’t spend any money on electricity for your car.
 There’s no cheaper way.

-Typically, this will depend on whether you are subscribed to a charge point provider or you use a pay-as-you-go method.
+Typically, the average UK electricity price will depend on whether you are subscribed to a charge point provider or you use a pay-as-you-go method.